markqvist/Reticulum/docs/manual/_sources/whatis.rst.txt

 Reticulum enables secure digital communication that cannot be subjected to outside control, manipulation or censorship.

-Reticulum enables the construction of planetary-scale networks, without the need for hierarchichal or beaureucratic structures to control or manage them, while still allowing individuals and communities full sovereignty over their own network segments.
+Reticulum enables the construction of both small and potentially planetary-scale networks, without any need for hierarchical or beaureucratic structures to control or manage them, while ensuring individuals and communities full sovereignty over their own network segments.

 Reticulum is a complete networking stack, and does not need IP or higher layers, although it is easy to utilise IP (with TCP or UDP) as the underlying